aeternity/aeternity/README.md

 #### Restore from snapshot

-To speedup the initial blockchain synchronization the node database can be restored from a snapshot following the below steps:
+To speed up the initial blockchain synchronization the node database can be restored from a snapshot following the below steps:

 * delete the contents of the database if the node has been started already
 * download the database snapshot
-* verify if the snapshot checksum match the downloaded file
+* verify if the snapshot checksum matches the downloaded file
 * unarchive the database snapshot

 **Note that the docker container must be stopped before replacing the database**